QualityConsultancyGroup/jardep/README.md

 # jardep

 A jar dependency scanner.

-It makes a static analysis.
+It makes a static analysis of the jars with compiled classes.

 Examples: